 The pilot project with C-Capture technology captured its first carbon in early 2019.

 A second BECCS pilot facility will be installed within the North Yorkshire power plant’s carbon capture usage and storage (CCUS) incubation area in autumn 2020.
 The Mitsubishi Heavy Industries (MHI) facility will enhance Drax’s technical understanding for delivering negative emissions at the UK’s largest renewable power station.

 We’re working with Worley which will provide pre-FEED (front‐end engineering and design) services for two biomass-to-BECCS unit upgrades.
 The contract includes development of plant layout, cost estimation and schedules for FEED, detailed engineering, procurement and construction.

 Zero carbon cluster

 Becoming the world’s first carbon negative power station would also make Drax a hub of the UK’s first zero carbon industrial cluster – known as Zero Carbon Humber, helping to decarbonise the North of England.

 Drax Power Station’s CCUS incubation area also hosts a feasibility study investigating how carbon dioxide (CO2) emissions could be captured and used to make proteins for sustainable animal feed products.

-Another CCUS project explores the feasibility of using molten carbonate fuel cells as a technology for capturing CO2, while producing power and supplying the greenhouse gas to a neighbouring horticultural site where it will improve crop yields.
+Another CCUS project explored the feasibility of using molten carbonate fuel cells as a technology for capturing CO2, while producing power and supplying the greenhouse gas to a neighbouring horticultural site to improve crop yields.

-In December 2019, we announced our ambition to become the world’s first carbon negative company by 2030.
+In December 2019, we announced a world-leading ambition to become a carbon negative company by 2030.